Nandi Governor Stephen Sang and his deputy Yulita Cheruiyot on Monday said that they would be taking 30 per cent pay cut in March and April.

 “Users are however strongly advised to regularise their accounts with the company to avoid incurring huge penalties resulting from non-payment,” he added.

-Mr Olaka said several bar owners had their licences cancelled yesterday after they were found ignoring a directive from the Health Ministry to close bars.
+Mr Olaka said several bar owners had their licences cancelled yesterday after they were found ignoring directive from the Health Ministry to close bars.

 “The security officials will arrest bar owners found breaking rules which government has put in place.
 Matatu operators are also warned not to exploit passengers,” he said.